joelramirezjunior/malicious_analyzer/README.md

 By combining machine learning with user-friendly design, we aim to offer a tool that not only protects but also educates and empowers users to navigate the web safely.

+## Notes

+Durring the feature extraction, the current way of giving importance to words is a bit Ad Hoc.
+Later in the research, once we are able to train a model we should be able to optimize for these features (aka word choice see *feature_extractor.py*).